MLH-Fellowship/react-native-website/docs/activityindicator.md

 ### `hidesWhenStopped`<div class="label ios">iOS</div>

-whether the indicator should hide when not animating.
+Whether the indicator should hide when not animating.

 | Type      | Required | Default |
 | --------- | -------- | ------- |